ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Conclusions and Outlook

-Incorporating available weakly labeled defective samples within a mixed supervised training procedure is able to improve image-level defect detection performance by large margins.
-The experiments described in section \ref{sec52} indicate that the initial comprehensive feature distribution, by means of several tens of thousands of synthesized punctual defects, is complemented and made more diverse, even with small amounts of available real defects.
+Incorporating available weakly labeled defective samples within a mixed supervised training strategy is able to improve image-level defect detection performance by large margins.
+The experiments described in Section \ref{sec52} indicate that the initial comprehensive feature distribution, by means of several tens of thousands of synthesized punctual defects, is complemented and made more diverse, even with small amounts of available real defects.
 The injection of small fractions (9 samples in ASM) of previously unseen defect classes (area defects) substantially improved model generalization.
+These results indicate that previously unseen defects, such as those that could not be synthesized, can provide strong learning signals, helping to refine the decision boundary.

-The defect detection performance of small and weakly contrasted point defects could be significantly improved during mixed training (MCC $=$ 0.96 in LSM-1), compared to training on solely real defects (MCC $=$ 0.91).
+The defect detection performance of small and weakly contrasted point defects was substantially improved with mixed training (MCC = 0.96 in LSM-1), compared to training solely on real defects (MCC = 0.91) using a standard ResNet-18 backbone.
+Notably, in the few-shot regime, the mixed supervised strategy showed substantial performance gains compared to pure oversampling across various backbones (ResNet-18, ResNet-50, EfficientNet-B0, EfficientNet-B4, and ConvNeXt-Tiny).
+More recent backbones, such as ConvNeXt-Tiny, achieved a high MCC of up to 0.96 with only 10 real injected defects.

 These findings suggest a valuable capability for industrial applications, as emerging defects, both seen and previously unseen, can be efficiently integrated into subsequent scalable training, enhancing overall feature diversity.
 Thus, initial training on synthetic defects can be incrementally improved, meeting process requirements such as a low FPR and high recall.